papivot/pace-docs/PKS Cluster Access.md

 > `kubectl get secrets default-token-mcf5p -n default  -o json |jq -r '.data.token'|base64 -D`

+Once the Token has been retrieved, you can generate the kubeconfig using the project - [kubectl_plugin_login](https://github.com/papivot/kubectl_plugin_login)

  - User is admin
- - Token is the 1st value in the token.csv file's output.
+ - Token is the 1st value in the base64 decoded value in the last step.

  #### OpenID Connect Tokens